 Platforms: Microsoft Windows, Classic Mac OS, macOS

 Six years after the second game’s expansion came out, a full-blooded sequel finally dropped – the amazing Warcraft III: Reign of Chaos.
-The third game brought the franchise fully into the 3D era, and the graphics were quite something at that day and age.
+The third game brought the franchise fully into the 3D era, and the graphics were quite something in that day and age.

 With a total of four factions, Warcraft III is much more interesting and dynamic than the previous installments, as there is a much greater variety of tactics that the player can employ with each faction’s unique units.

 A year later, an expansion titled Warcraft III: The Frozen Throne was released, and it picked up where the story left off in the base game, featuring three new campaigns: Night Elf, Blood Elf, and Undead (the Blood Elves being a tweaked and reskinned version of the Human faction that is only playable in the campaign), all the while the orcs got an RPG-esque bonus campaign.

-In addition to the new single-player content, the expansions added a number of multiplayer maps, along with a selection of new units and various minor gameplay refinements, and it was as well-received as the base game.
+In addition to the new single-player content, the expansions added several multiplayer maps, along with a selection of new units and various minor gameplay refinements, and it was as well-received as the base game.

 Warcraft III: Reigns of Chaos was released for Windows, as well as both the Classic Mac OS and the new macOS (OS X), though the Frozen Throne was never released on the Classic Mac OS.